thanhtunge6/clsa/README.rst

 HHTL
 ~~~~

-An implementation of Hybrid  Heterogeneous  Transfer  Learning through Deep Learning
+An implementation of Hybrid  Heterogeneous  Transfer  Learning through Deep Learning.
 See [Joey2014]_ for a detailed description.

 The data for cross-language sentiment classification that has been used in the above
 study can be found here [#f1]_.

-clscl_train
+clsa_train
-???????????
+??????????

 Training script for CLSCL.
-See `./clscl_train --help` for further details.
+See `./clsa_train --help` for further details.

 Usage::